97joseph/Obstacle_Avoidance/README.md

 ## Introduction to Mobile Robotics

- # 5: Obstacle Avoidance with Bug 2 Algorithm [7points]Introduction:
+Obstacle Avoidance with Bug 2 Algorithm Introduction:

 In this lab, you will write a ROS package for obstacle avoidance using Bug2 algorithm.
 The theory of Bug2 has been discussed in the class.
 You will implement a Bug2 algorithm to enable your robot to reach a goal position from a start position in a given map while avoiding an unplanned obstacle.
 This lab has two components and will be completed in two weeks.
 Lab Work: Navigating  to  a  pre-defined  goal  while  avoiding  an  unplanned  obstacle  using  Bug2  algorithm requires implementation of two behaviors in the robot: “goal-seek” (where the robot will follow a planned trajectory to reach the goal) and “wall-follow” (where the robot will follow the wall of  the  obstacle  until  it  reaches  the  m-line).
 The robot needs  to  continuously  localize  itself while executing these two behaviors.
 You will use AMCLfor localizing the robot(the same way you used AMCL inLab 4).